 - Inconsistent: product quality may vary, and you may have gotten a product on a day when the dude just wasn’t feel’n it that day.

-When in Doubt, Turn to the True Knife Enthusiasts
+When in Doubt, Turn to the Knife Enthusiasts

 What up Playa!
 You Call It a Scam, I Call It Getting Played

-So this could all be a cultural thing, and if you get played, don’t hate the player, hate the game foo.
+So this could all be a cultural thing, so if you get played, don’t hate the player, hate the game foo.